mikedonnici/mappcpd-services/internal/platform/datastore/README.md

 ## datastore/

-The `datastore` package provides access to database sessions.
+The `datastore` package provides access to the various data sources for the application.

-A `datastore` value contains fields that point to database connections - thus far it may contain a `MySQLConnection` and a `MongoDBConnection`
+A `datastore.Datastore` value contains fields that point to database connections - thus far it may contain a `MySQLConnection` and a `MongoDBConnection`.

-A `datastore` can be passed to internal package functions so that the package can access the data it needs.
-However, as the `datastore` contains pointers to all of the databases resources the choice of how the data is obtained is left with the internal package itself.
+The `Datastore` values is passed to the `internal` package functions and those functions then determine which of the data sources are required to perform the task.

-For testing and general flexibility the datastore can be connected to individial databases, as well as to both.
+For testing, or some other reason, a `Datastore` can be connected to one source, or to all.

+Examples:

-**Connect to MySQL**
+**Connect to MySQL only**
 ```go
 	ds := datastore.New()
 	ds.MySQL = datastore.MySQLConnection{